lewis-morris/Skperopt/README.md

 Just pass in an estimator and a parameter grid and your good to go.

 1. Import skperopt
-2. Initalize hyperopt
+2. Initalize skperopt
-3. Run skperopt.HyperSearch
+3. Run skperopt.HyperSearch.search
 4. Collect the results

 Code example below.